tinted-theming/home/builder.md

 - `scheme-author` - obtained from the `author` key of the scheme file
 - `scheme-description` - obtained from the `description` key of the scheme file (fallback value: `scheme-name`)
 - `scheme-slug` - the scheme filename made lowercase with spaces, not including the `.yaml` extension
-- `base00-hex` to `base0F-hex` - 6-digit hex color value obtained from the scheme file.
+- `base00-hex` to `base0F-hex` - 6-digit hex color value obtained from the default 16 slots in the scheme file.
 MUST NOT include a leading `#`. e.g "7cafc2".
 - `base00-hex-bgr` to `base0F-hex-bgr` - built from a reversed version of all the hex values e.g "c2af7c"
 - `base00-hex-r` to `base0F-hex-r` - red component of the hex color value. e.g "7c"
 - `base00-hex-g` to `base0F-hex-g` - green component of the hex color value. e.g "af"